A landlord or tenant must give written notice to end a periodic tenancy.

 - be signed by the person giving the notice.

-A tenant must give at least 28 days’ written notice to end the tenancy, unless the landlord agrees to a shorter time.
+A tenant must give at least 21 days’ written notice to end the tenancy unless the landlord agrees to a shorter time.
 This agreement should be in writing.

-If a landlord gives the tenant written notice to end the tenancy and the tenant wants to move out sooner, the tenant must still give the landlord 28 days’ written notice.
+If a landlord gives the tenant 90 days’ written notice to end the tenancy and the tenant wants to move out sooner, the tenant must still give the landlord at least 21 days’ written notice.

-If there are multiple tenants named on the tenancy agreement, and one of the tenants gives the landlord written notice, this ends the tenancy for all the tenants.
+If there are multiple tenants named on the tenancy agreement, and one of the tenants gives the landlord written notice, this ends the periodic tenancy for all tenants.

 Use our decision tool to see how much notice must be given.